 It should be noted that we have important improvement in the field of higher education reforms according to the European standards from 2005.
 Although, relying on the research results, there are wide range of problems, of course.
 There appeared problems referring to come the Bologna process into force.
-Although universities meet demands, introduce new mechanisms of teaching and administrating, but it seems that procedures are carrying out by only one reason, because it is crucial for achieving institutional accreditation be directed to institutionalization strategy will internationalization, which means introducing systems and processes that supports and develops infrustructure, exchange programs, which attracts supports and develops infrustructure, exchange programs, which attracts foreign students, joint researches and so on.
+Although universities meet demands, introduce new mechanisms of teaching and administrating, but it seems that procedures are carrying out by only one reason, because it is crucial for achieving institutional accreditation.